gratipay/gratipay.com/www/about/policies/terms-of-service.md

 activity intended to harm or disrupt the hardware, networks, or infrastructure of Gratipay or any third parties.

-    * Unauthorized Access, including: accessing or attempting to access any non-public interface, system, or functionality of the Service, or testing the Service for vulnerabilities.
+    * Unauthorized access, including: accessing or attempting to access any non-public interface, system, or functionality of the Service, or testing the Service for vulnerabilities.